 - a.
-Cross training of Career Specialists increases the familiarity of all program eligibility, leading to higher access to sustainability wages and employment for all career seekers served.
+Cross training of Career Navigators increases the familiarity of all program eligibility, leading to higher access to sustainable wages and employment for all career seekers served.
 Describe the organization of staff to ensure that all career seekers who may be served within the various funded programs (SNAP E&T, WIOA, WP, PREP, WT and special grants) receive seamless case management (integrated). - b.
-Respondents must show how all staff are kept up to date on case management tools, whether through a training model, a team approach or other method of internal staff training.
+Respondents must show how all staff are kept up-to-date on case management tools, whether through a training model, a team approach or other method of internal staff training.
 Certifications are encouraged to show competence. - c.
 The region's needs of case management often change due to natural disasters, economic changes or opportunities through grant funded programs.
-Proposals must show how staffing patterns will be adjusted to meet the needs of the region while maintaining high quality case management. - d.
-CSCR is looking for proposals with innovative approaches to case management that demonstrates emphasis on high quality staffing and meaningful customer engagement.
+Proposals must show how staffing patterns will be adjusted to meet the needs of the region while maintaining high quality case management, including what is considered a standard case workload range per Career Navigator. - d.
+CSCR is looking for proposals with innovative approaches to case management that demonstrate emphasis on high quality staffing and meaningful customer engagement.